 - Each poster must have the name of the student, teacher, and school on the back.

-- Students should design their posters using this year’s theme, “Life Cycles of Migratory Birds” and migratory bird species that are found on the Flathead Indian Reservation.
+- Students should design their posters using this year’s theme, “Why Birds Matter,” and incorporate migratory bird species that are found on the Flathead Indian Reservation.